MaikDulle/MaikDulle.github.io/_posts/2022-08-01-Linear-regression-with-NFL-data.md

 on Score (because defense wins championships!).
 Surprisingly, PassAttempts also have a negative effect.
-A possible explanation could be that passing game is more prone to interceptions and incomplete passes (0 yards).
+A possible explanation could be that passing game is more prone to interceptions and incomplete passes (0 yards), especially when teams are under pressure to score.
 In a last step we want to check how the negative effect looks like by plotting a scatterplot.

 ``` r